rishanrahman96/product-recommendation/README.md

 The Images folder from the EC2 instance also had to be cleaned in prep for deep learning.
 We needed to make sure that all the images were consistent, i.e the same size, the same number of channels.
 To do this, clean_images.py was created to process the images.

-## Part 3: Creating the pytorch dataset
+## Part 3: Creating The PyTorch Dataset

 Next up, we created a custom pytorch dataset.
 This readied the data to be used in machine learning models.
 For example, you can't just feed a machine learning model an image.
 It needs to be changed in a way that is understood by computers.
 The way to do this is to convert everything into torch tensors and pytorch is a framework which makes this super easy.